Showing posts with label presidents. Show all posts

 2019 Feb 8, Celebrating George Washington's Birthday and Picking Tulips in Montevallo, Alabama

-So glad hubby and I did a little traveling today because the next few days are calling for rain.
+I'm so glad Hubby and I did a little traveling today, because the next few days are calling for rain.

-It was cold when we left home this morning; the sun came out, and it got up in the high 50s today.
+It was cold when we left home this morning; however, the sun came out, and it reached the high 50s today.

 But before we got home, it was back in the low 40s.

-We traveled to Montevallo to help celebrate George Washington's birthday, to eat one of the beautifully decorated cupcakes placed on a table before us, and before we left, we picked a basket of freshly grown tulips.
+We traveled to Montevallo to help celebrate George Washington's birthday, where we enjoyed one of the beautifully decorated cupcakes placed on a table before us.
+Before we left, we picked a basket of freshly grown tulips.

 On our adventure, we stopped at Jack's in Athens for a drink and a cream cheese cherry pie.

-We traveled I-65 through Birmingham, taking exit 238 US 31 toward Alabaster, we turned left onto US 119 County hwy 11, reaching our destination at 3727 Hwy 119 Montevallo.
+We traveled on I-65 through Birmingham, taking exit 238 for US 31 toward Alabaster.
+We then turned left onto US 119 and County Hwy 11, reaching our destination at 3727 Hwy 119 in Montevallo.

 Hubby parked the car, and we walked to the front entrance of the museum and paid the admission price.

-The cashier told us to head to the replica of Mount Vernon to Celebrate George Washingtons' birthday for the party that began at 11 AM.
+The cashier instructed us to head to the replica of Mount Vernon to celebrate George Washington's birthday, as the party was scheduled to begin at 11 A.M.

 George Washington made his speech.

-George Washington stopping for a picture.
+George Washington stopped for a picture.

-Washington walked out onto the front porch and made a speech, and when he finished, the crowd sang Happy Birthday to President Washington.
+Washington walked out onto the front porch and delivered a speech, and when he finished, the crowd sang "Happy Birthday" to President Washington.

 Washington walked out into the crowd, stopping for pictures and shaking hands with people in the crowd.

-We walked inside the president's Oval Office, where we saw on display pictures of several future presidents.
+We walked into the president's Oval Office, where we saw pictures of several future presidents on display.

-We visited the Randall Museum with miniature dolls about many events that happened in the US in the last 200 years.
+We visited the Randall Museum, where we saw miniature dolls depicting many events that have occurred in the US over the last 200 years.

-The Randal Museum also displayed in miniature the Presidents and their wives.
+The Randal Museum also displayed the Presidents and their wives in miniature.

 We walked inside the National Chapel, which was just a few yards away from the Randal Museum.